lukasholzer/diploma-thesis/chapters/web/1_ui-and-ux.md

 ## Design Principles

 Design Principles are the language and the environment of expressing what is right and wrong in designs.
 It expresses a state so that the user has the best experience at handling the design.
 In Web Design there is everything about usability.
 The main focus of web design is to archive a visitor with a long lasting attention.
-The user should be interested in the topics and should get the information straight forward, without clicking throught unpredictable dialogs or sections.
-These principles are the ruleset and the scientific laws of the usability, like the gravity law on earth.
-They were craftet during a long period of studying humans' behavior and understanding the environment.
-That is the reason why you should design for the people and not for the asthetics.
+The user should be interested in the topics and should get the information straight forward, without clicking through unpredictable dialogs or sections.
+These principles are the rule sets and the scientific laws of the usability, like the gravity law on earth.
+They were crafted during a long period of studying humans‘ behaviour and understanding the environment.
+That is the reason why you should design for the people and not for the aesthetic.

 > “People ignore design that ignores people.”
 > – Frank Chimero

 ### The Principle of Proximity

 The principle of proximity is based on the perception of the distance between objects.
-Simplified it referres to the grouping principle.
+Simplified it references to the grouping principle.
 Two objects, that are closer together pretend to have a relationship.
-In comparison two objects, that are further apart, would have less relation.
-In general it is a pattern system, that describse a function.
+In comparison, two objects that are further apart would have less relation.
+In general it is a pattern system, that describes a function.
 Ordering objects according to each other based on the function leads to a comprehensible layout and design.
 With this little enhancement it is possible to generate a huge impact in improving the design.
-Think about frustrated and confused users, which are not able to get any kind of information, in case of missleading arrangement of objects and how they are organized.
-The solution is a clear and well-considered layout that puts less strain on users to find the information, they need.
+Think about frustrated and confused users, who are not able to get any kind of information in case of misleading arrangement of objects and how they are organized.
+The solution is a clear and well-considered layout that puts less strain on users to find the information they need.

 > see Lowdermilk, Travis: User-Centered Design.
 (First release) – 1005 Gravenstein Highway North, Sebastopol, CA 95472: O’Reilly Media, Inc., 2013, S. 63 – 64